| Source: RARE Magazine, November 2007 Written By: Tolly Moseley

 Will Steakley of Urbanspace Realtors, the marketing team behind

+AKOYA.
 AKOYA’s shiniest accolade to date is its pending 4-star

 green rating, to be granted by the City of Austin.
 “We